RohanMondal0505/pillar9_npm_v2/README.md

 ```

 # Use this dependencies & devDependencies in your react vite code

 ```
 "dependencies": {
 		"react": "^18.3.1",
 		"react-dom": "^18.3.1",
-		"react-router-dom": "^6.24.0",
-		"@reduxjs/toolkit": "^2.2.6",
 		"@vitejs/plugin-react-swc": "^3.7.1",
 		"axios": "^1.7.8",
 		"html2canvas": "^1.4.1",